justinjiajia/bigdata_lab/hadoop_EMR.md

+### Effective Configurations

-The detailed configurations can be found from the ResourceManager's Web UI:
+The detail of effective configurations can be found from the ResourceManager's Web UI:

 <img width="300" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/80e385ee-84ba-4452-a67a-67f3500beff7">